 Fiber Cement HardiePlank or LP SmartSide Siding?

 I get asked this question often working Texas Home Exteriors, “Greg, which is better, Fiber Cement/HardiePlank Siding or LP SmartSide Siding for my Houston TX home?”
-As we move beyond 2014 into 2015, I have already found myself being asked this question more and more.
-I respond with information based on my research – experience installing the two building products, as well as discussion with other home exterior professionals.
+I have had many homeowners and builders alike asking me this question.

 Below I present for you the good, the bad and the ugly so as a Houston Southeast Texas homeowner, you can make an informed and intelligent decision.
 I encourage you to click on the links as well and doing some of your own research.
 After reading this Hardie vs. SmartSide Siding article, please take a moment to voice your opinion or share additional information below the estimate form.